pauleveritt/pycharm_companion/docs/articles/index.rst

 Articles
 ========

-The PyCharm Companion organizes learning resources wherever they may lie.
+The PyCharm Guide organizes learning resources wherever they may lie.
 But it also includes articles with working code in a repository.
 These articles are both standalone and in series.